Home » Dessert Recipes » Peanut Butter Rice Krispies Treats

 Can I use other cereals with this recipe?

 I have made this recipe with the store brand cereal, marshmallows, butter and peanut butter and these treats still turn out delicious.
 You do not need to use name brand.
 Also, Cocoa Krispies work perfectly with this recipe too!
+They’d be a fun chocolate and peanut butter flavor combination that we know so many people enjoy.

-What if I want a thicker bar?
+What if I want a thinner bar?

 How so I store Rice Krispies treats?